|Address:||33 County Center Dr, Oroville, CA 95965 Map|

 Oroville is located a little over 65 miles north of Sacramento off of CA-70.
-The physical address and main phone number of the Butte County Jail is:

 Below, friends and family members of individuals currently incarcerated in Butte County can find some important details about the jail.
 Our team of California criminal defense lawyers provide helpful information addressing the following topics:

 - 1. How do I search for an inmate in Butte County?

 - 2. How do I post bail at the Butte County Detention Center?

 - 4. How do I put money on an inmate’s account?